Can Donald Trump still run for president after charges over 2020 election?

 “This was never supposed to happen in America.
 This is the persecution of the person that’s leading by very, very substantial numbers in the Republican primary and leading Joe Biden by a lot so if you can’t beat them you persecute them or prosecute ‘em.”

-In response to his Georgia indictment, Mr Trump claimed it was “bogus” saying it was a violation of his First Amendment right.
+In response to his Georgia indictment, Mr Trump claimed it was “bogus” saying it was a violation of his First Amendment right and has since speculated on Truth Social that this bail being set at $200,000 was intended to prevent him from absconding to Russia.

-This story was updated on 4 August 2023 to reflect new developments

 Join our commenting forum

-Note: This story was updated on 23 August 2023 to reflect new developments